lighthouse-labs/probability_and_statistics_exercise/README.md

-# probability_and_statistics_exercise
-Exercises for probability and statistics in the bootcamp
+# Exercises for Probability and Statistics

+We hace 3 files in the repository:

+- MontyHall Challenge
+- Exercises for hypothesis testing
+- Exercises for CLT